SciBorgs/SciGuides/reference-sheets/GitPractices.md

 `git clone https://github.com/SciBorgs/SciGuides.git`

-This would clone this repository, the SciBorgs' SciGuides onto your computer in your working directory.
+This would clone this repository, SciGuides, onto your computer in your working directory.

 ### Branching